 Our hospitals are for historically reasons mainly located in rural communities.
 Over the last years it has been LHL strategy to change this.
 We want to have hospitals in urban areal – LHL wants to be where people live their lives.

 LHL is a non-profit organization.
-This means that all financial profit remains within the organization and is channeled to medical purposes.
+This means that any financial profit remains within the organization and is channeled to medical purposes.
 No earnings may be taken out of the organization.
-LHL promotes the interests of heart and lung patients vis-à-vis Norwegian authorities.

-As a hospital owner LHL have extensive services in rehabilitation and medical treatment.
-LHL has an agreement with the regional health authorities and delivers a material share of public health care services in the fields of cardiac surgery and cardiac and pulmonary rehabilitation.
+As a hospital owner we have extensive services in rehabilitation and treatment.
+LHL has an agreement with regional health authorities and delivers a material share of public health care services in the fields of cardiac surgery and cardiac and pulmonary rehabilitation.